 If you have named one or more successor advisors, they will have the right to make grant suggestions until their death(s).
-If you have not named a successor advisor or after the lifetime(s) of your successor advisor(s), the fund will generally go into the Jewish Community Unrestricted Endowment Fund.
+If you have not named a successor advisor or after the lifetime(s) of your successor advisor(s), the fund will generally go to the Atlanta Jewish Foundation as an Unrestricted Endowment for the Jewish Federation of Greater Atlanta.
 Alternatively, you may wish to name a charity or field of interest for which the fund will be used after your lifetime.